HughHieuTran/HughHieuTran/README.md

 - 👋 Hi, I’m @HughHieuTran
-- 👀 I’m interested in fullstack web with javascript
+- 👀 I’m interested in fullstack web with java and react
 - 📫 How to reach me thien.hieu2299@gmail.com

 <!---